sumitkhamar22/dragotrans/README.rst

 License
 -------

-Googletrans is licensed under the MIT License.
+Dragotrans is licensed under the MIT License.
 The terms are as
 follows:

 ::